stoplightio/docs/articles/editor/versioning/introduction.md

-# Versioning and Release
+# Versioning and Releases

 You can declare Versions and Releases within Stoplight to manage and track changes made to your Project over time.
 You can identify which version you are viewing in the top right of the editor.
-Versions will be marked with a **Branch** icon, while releases will be marked with a **Tag** icon.
-Stoplight partially follows the [Semantic Versioning](https://semver.org/) numbering conventions of MAJOR.MINOR.PATCH, using only major and minor.
+Versions will be marked with a **Branch** icon, and will have a **Solid Upload** icon if it has been released.
+Stoplight uses a numbering system ex. v{MAJOR.MINOR}

 - Major Version: When large incompatible breaking changes have been made
 - Minor Version: When backwards-compatible functionality have been added